Desktop+online+MP3+app, Pronunciation scored, Cheap ★★★★★ up to Windows 8, Expensive ★★★ in Windows 10

 - Repeat, with more words each day, and later advance to full sentences and the other tabs.

-Version 1 has 76 languages with pronunciation by native speakers, and another 25 with 750+ words each but not pronunciation, hence its title "101 Languages of the World."
-Our index shows the languages which lack pronunciation as "Thans silent."
+Version 1 has 76 languages and dialects with pronunciation by native speakers, and another 25 with 750+ words each but not pronunciation, hence its title "101 Languages of the World."
+Our index shows the languages which lack pronunciation as "Trans silent."
 Version 1 converts all spelling to the Roman alphabet.
 Amazon reviewers say it is a good introduction for people going to multiple countries, or who want to hear common words in some rarer languages.

 Version 2 teaches 66 of the first 76 languages, and 17 others.
 Most are also in version 4.
 The 17 which are not in version 1 are: Altai, Armenian, Bashkir, Buriat, Chechen, Dari, Georgian, Hausa, Kazakh, Macedonian, Mirandese, Mongolian, Pashto, Tajiki, Turkmen, Tuvan, Uzbek.